 45 Pages Posted: 25 Jan 2018 Last revised: 30 Jun 2021

-We study how receiving a lump-sum bonus changes the demand for auto loans and the risk of future delinquency.
+Abstract We study how receiving a bonus changes the demand for auto loans and the risk of future delinquency.
 Unlike traditional consumer products, auto loans have a long-term impact on consumers’ financial state because of the monthly payment obligation.
-Using a large consumer-panel data set of credit and employment information, we find that, after controlling for the income change, receiving a bonus increases auto loan demand by 19.4 percent.
-These loans, however, are associated with a higher risk; the 60- and 90-day delinquency rates increase by 12.9 and 20.8 percent respectively, after controlling for credit score and income.
-In contrast, while receiving an increase in base salary also leads to higher demand for auto loans, it does not increase the delinquency rate.
-Furthermore, we find that delinquency for bonus-induced loans only increases for consumers with lower financial resources.
-For welfare and policy implications, evidence suggests that the higher delinquency risk is costly for both consumers and financing institutions, but financing institutions have not taken into account the increased risk when setting the loan terms.
+Using a large consumer panel data set of credit and employment information, we find that, receiving a bonus increases auto loan demand by 21 percent.
+These loans, however, are associated with a higher risk, as the delinquency rate increases by 18.5-31.4 percent depending on different measures.
+In contrast, an increase in the base salary will increase the demand for auto loans but not the delinquency.
+By comparing consumers with bonuses with those without bonuses, the authors find that bonus payments lead to both demand expansion and demand shifting on auto loans.
+The empirical findings help shed light on how consumers make financial decisions and have important implications for financial institutions on when demand for auto loans and the associated risk arise.

 Keywords: Consumer Financial Decision Making, Bonus, Auto Loan Demand, Delinquency Risk